bredele/vomit/README.md

 }))
 ```

-Vomit is in currently in development, if you want to contribute or have any questions feel free to open issues.
+Vomit is currently in development, if you want to contribute or have any questions feel free to open issues.

 ### create element